frekkanzer2/TrashyParty/README.md

 - Trap Run (complete the stage without touching the obstacles)
 - Speedy Replication (replicate the keystroke shown exclusively for your bird)
 - Chubby and Heavy (the bird must jump on the head of the other bird: he will not be able to jump anymore)
-- Fizzle Floor (the blocks under you will randomly destroy after 1 second: don't fall)
 - Bomb Tag (a random player gets a bomb: touch another player to pass it - the player with the bomb can freeze other players)
 - Super Hot (some rockets will spawn in random spaces of the maps: avoid it)
 - Static Stun (the stun on a player will reject both and will create an electricity sphere: avoid it)